Solar Shingles vs. Conventional Solar Panels: Which Is Right for You?

 At Sun Vault Roofing, we install CertainTeed Solstice Shingles, one of the most advanced and well-respected integrated solar roofing solutions on the market.
 Solstice solar shingles are designed to integrate seamlessly into the look and function of an asphalt roof.
 They are lightweight, sleek, and do not require bulky metal racking systems.
 They were also recognized as the Best Energy Efficient product at the International Builders’ Show.

-What Are Conventional Solar Panels?
+What are Conventional Solar Panels?

 Conventional solar panels are mounted on top of an existing roof using racking systems.
 While they are highly efficient and widely used, they do not replace your roofing material.
 Panels are often more visible and may not meet aesthetic guidelines set by HOAs, historical districts, or personal preference.